 I live in Portland, Oregon, about 90 minutes by car from the Pacific Coast.
 The coast is an amazing place with large empty beaches.
 Equally beautiful is Mount Hood and other snow-capped volcanoes at similar distances to Portland.
 We also have the most wonderful waterfalls in the Columbia River Gorge.
 I don’t get to those places nearly as often as I should!
 I am not sure how it influences my work, but the people here are very friendly, tolerant, and non-judgmental.
 In general, people in the United States are appreciative and encouraging to entrepreneurs and that has helped tremendously to start and grow my art business here.

-What is the creative process that goes into bringing a sculpture to life?
+From concept to completion, what is the creative process behind bringing a sculpture to life?

 If it is a commissioned piece, I usually visit the site first.
 The ideas that emerge, the shapes and colors, are the starting point for the development of a new sculpture.
 Each sculpture is connected to all the others, there is an organic evolution of concepts and ideas.
 The ideas get refined and the next stage is sketching by using 3-D modeling and usually some kind of mathematical manipulation.
 When the concept is refined, I design the piece in detail with a clear idea how it will be fabricated.
 Then I create the files that will become the parts, usually 3-D printed parts or laser-cut files.
 The last step is waiting to get the parts made and building the sculpture from them.